caseyv22/mm-swingtheory/README.md

 - **v3.2:** Program Default Instructor backfill — fills empty future sessions silently; clearing to None unconditionally clears all future non-cancelled sessions
 - **v3.2:** Program Default Instructor bulk reassign — confirmation dialog when changing to a different instructor with conflicts ("Replace on all N" / "Only fill X empty" / Cancel)
 - **v3.3:** Program enrollment gating — `enrollments` table + admin Add Member program/instructor selectors + Member profile Enrollments section (add/edit/deactivate/reactivate with branded modals) + Members list "No program assigned" indicator + booking gate on `POST /bookings`, `GET /programs`, `GET /programs/:slug/sessions` (gated behind `ENROLLMENT_ENFORCEMENT` env var, deployed dark, then enabled).
 Cascade updated to remove enrollments on member delete.
 Improved empty state on ProgramSelector for unenrolled users.
+- **v3.3:** AdminMembers stale-form bugfix — `MemberDetail` now resets `form` and transient UI flags in the `useEffect` keyed on `member.id`, fixing a bug where switching between members in the left list left the previously-selected member's data in the edit form (would have silently overwritten the wrong record on Save).
+- **v3.3:** Instructor nav reorder — Schedule → Students → Sessions → Account (was Sessions → Students → Schedule → Account); post-login landing changed from `/instructor/sessions` to `/instructor/schedule`.
+Updated in `NavBar.jsx`, `BottomNav.jsx`, and the RoleRouter in `App.jsx`.
+NavBar label "Calendar" renamed to "Schedule" to match the page title.

 ### In Progress / Polish
 - Mobile QA across all roles and flows